Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitational lensing theory and phenomenology

 where

 and $\delta_{ij}$ is the identity matrix.
-On a more intuitive footing, Equation~\ref{eqn:jacobian} implies that magnification can be treated as the ratio of the solid angle subtended by a gravitationally magnified image, $\omega_{\rm I},$ to the solid angle that the source would subtend if it were not lensed, $\omega_{\rm S}$:
+Equation~\ref{eqn:jacobian} implies that the magnification factor is the ratio of the solid angle subtended by a magnified image, $\omega_{\rm I}$, to the solid angle that the source would subtend if it were not lensed, $\omega_{\rm S}$: